facebook pixel Skip to Main Content

 Will there be job opportunities for me after I graduate?

-Students are likely to have job opportunities after they graduate, and it is possible for students to prepare for specific jobs.
+Students are likely to have job opportunities after they graduate, and students can prepare for specific jobs.
 However, it is very important to prepare yourself, especially if you plan to apply for jobs immediately after graduation with a B.S. or B.A. degree.
 Opportunities will be fewer if students do not plan for a career.
 Maximizing the opportunities for good jobs requires more than simply selecting a major and completing all of the listed requirements for graduation.

 All students are strongly encouraged to discuss the selection of a major with their academic advisors.
 It is also valuable for students to explore the types of careers that are available for students who graduate with degrees in the biological sciences.
 A good place to begin exploring career opportunities is the Career Development Center, (208) 282-2380.
 A discussion with a career counselor can be very useful even early in a student's academic experience.